 The AP Computer Science Principles course will introduce students to the essential ideas of computer science and show how computing and technology can influence the world.
 Students will creatively address real-world issues and concerns while using the same processes and tools as artists, writers, computer scientists, and engineers to bring ideas to life.

-- Grades 9 12

-- Required prerequisite: Algebra I

-- Recommended to be taken prior to or concurrent with Computer Science II K

-- May not be taken post Computer Science III K
+- Grades 9 12 - Required prerequisite: Algebra I - Recommended to be taken prior to or concurrent with Computer Science II K - May not be taken post Computer Science III K - Program of Study: Programming & Software Development

-- Lab supplies or fee may be required.